brentgroves/repsys/research/a_l/data_science/spc/process_capability_analysis.md

 **1: Plot the Data:** Record the measurement data, and plot this data on a run-chart and on a histogram as shown in the picture on the right.

+A run chart in statistical process control (SPC) is a line graph that displays data points over time, with a horizontal axis representing time and a vertical axis representing the measured variable.
+It typically includes a centerline at the median of the data to help identify trends, shifts, or patterns in a process.

+A histogram in statistical process control (SPC) is a bar chart that visually represents the frequency distribution of numeric data from a process.
+It shows the shape, central location (like mean or median), and spread of the data, helping to determine if a process is stable and capable of meeting specifications.
+By showing where data points cluster, a histogram reveals the process's performance and variation over a specific period.

 **2: Calculate the Spec Width:** Plot the Upper Spec Limit (USL) and Lower Spec Limit (LSL) on the histogram, and calculate the Spec Width as shown below.

 Spec Width = USL — LSL